PEI-Education/Main-Customizations-Plug-in/README.md

 - Change medical alert to use mutation observer instead of direct edit.

 ## Change history
+- **2024.9**: Added name change form, OPC Review screen, and various updates for PS 24.7/to remove code relating to old UI.
 - **2024.5**: Migrated student header changes to student header wildcard.
 - **2024.1.2**: Added legal name archiving and support for first-name-only legal names.
 - **2024.1.1**: Updated for Enhanced UI and French translation.